vanttec/vanttec_documentation/source/vsd/vsd_programming_standards.rst

 The VantTec Python standard is based on the “PEP 8 -- Style Guide for Python Code” and the “The Hitchhiker’s guide to Python”

-For recommendations and modifications, please refer Guillermo Cepeda or Sebastian Martinez The Zen of Python
+For recommendations and modifications, please refer to Guillermo Cepeda or Sebastian Martinez

+The Zen of Python
 -----------------
 The Zen::